microsoft/azure-health-data-services-workshop/resources/docs/FHIR-Starter_ARM_template_README.md

 4. Select **Microsoft**.
 <img src="./images/FHIR-PROXY-AUTH4.png" height="410">

 5. Configure basic settings as follows.
-The **Allow unauthenticated access** button should remain checked as this will make the FHIR service Capability Statement generally available.
+The **Allow unauthenticated access** button should remain checked as this will make the FHIR service [Capability Statement](https://www.hl7.org/fhir/capabilitystatement.html) generally available.
 Click **Next Permissions**.
 <img src="./images/FHIR-PROXY-AUTH5a.png" height="410">

-6. Click **Add**.
+6. Once in the **Permissions** tab, click **Add**.
 <img src="./images/FHIR-PROXY-AUTH6.png" height="410">

 At this point, the FHIR-Proxy application registration is complete.

 ## Step 3 - Configure App Roles and API Permissions

-Further configuration is required to define **App Roles and Permissions**.
+Further configuration is required to define **App Roles and API Permissions** for FHIR-Proxy.

 1. Click on the link next to the Microsoft identity provider.
 This will open the Azure AD blade.
 <img src="./images/FHIR-PROXY-AUTH7.png" height="410">